TL;DR, the ranked summary

 You also want a global EOR product to convert top contractors to employees in their country.
 Deel, Remote, Multiplier, and Oyster all offer EOR alongside.
 Omnivoo’s EOR is India-focused.

-For most marketplaces with a long-tail global supply and a meaningful take rate to protect, the per-contract model is the structurally right choice.
+For most marketplaces with a long-tail global supply and a meaningful take rate to protect, a per-seat platform with FX passed through at cost is the structurally right choice.

 Soft CTA

-If your marketplace is paying per-seat monthly fees on supply-side contractors who earned zero last month, Omnivoo Contract Management is worth running the math on.
-Flat $49 per finalized contract, KYC and tax forms bundled, multi-currency payouts at cost, and the platform fee stops after onboarding.
+If your marketplace is paying marked-up FX on every supply-side payout, Omnivoo Contract Management is worth running the math on. $49 per contractor per month, no contract limit per seat, KYC and tax forms bundled, multi-currency payouts at cost, cancel anytime.

 See also: global contractor onboarding checklist, how to pay contractors in 150 countries, and the /solutions/contract-management page for the product itself.